DIY Concrete Outdoor Table

 The exposed screws are capped with 5/8″ wood plugs, held with exterior wood glue.

-Once the base was all put together it was sanded with 80 grit sandpaper to get rid of the mill marks, and then finished by hand with 120 grit sandpaper.
+Once the base was all put together it was sanded with 80 grit sandpaper to get rid of the mill marks, or rough edges, and then finished by hand with 120 grit sandpaper.
 Be sure to wipe it down with a clean rag or paper towel to remove any dust before staining.
 I stained it with 2 coats of Minwax’s Weathered Oak.
 It’s kind of dark gray finish, and tons down the red of the cedar.

 DIY Concrete Table Top

-To prepare the top for the concrete begin by cutting the EuroForm edges to fit the edges of the table along the plywood base.
+To prepare the top for the concrete begin by cutting the EuroForm edges to form the edges of the table along the plywood base.
 These will create the sides of the mold.
 We cut them with a mitre saw at a 45 degree angle, and screwed them into the plywood with 5/8″ screws.
 These cuts need to be very precise, so measure twice, this is a very important step.

 Next we used some duct tape on the outside edge of the corners to help hold everything firmly when we made the concrete top.